top of page

 The BASE practice

 BASE is a simple, practical technique I encourage clients to use regularly.
-It takes around a minute and can be done sitting or standing, at your desk, in the morning, or just before a meeting.

-A is for Anchor Bring attention to your feet.
+Bring attention to your feet.
 Feel them make contact with the floor and notice the ground supporting your weight.
 If it helps, widen your stance to around hip width.
+Feel where your body is making contact with your seat.
+Notice the support beneath you and settle into it.
 This physical sense of stability directly supports emotional steadiness and focus.

-S is for Soften Notice where you are holding tension and let it release.
-For many people this is in the shoulders, neck, and upper body.
-Then notice your face.
+Notice where you are holding tension in your body and let it release.
+For many people this includes the shoulders, jaw and upper body.
 Allow the jaw, mouth, and eyes to relax.
-A gentle smile sends a signal of safety to the nervous system.
+Gently move tight areas to help them relax - maybe rolling or shrugging the shoulders, or giving the jaw a little wiggle.
+A subtle smile sends a signal of safety to the nervous system.

-E is for Extend Create length in the spine.
+Create length in the spine.
 Feel the crown of the head lifting slightly and the back lengthening.
-Use the anchoring of the feet as a stable base and allow the body to extend to its full height.
-This creates a sense of dignity, alert presence, and calm confidence, without rigidity.
+Use the anchoring of the feet as a stable base, and let the in-breath assist the body to extend upright.
+Find a sense of opening and expansiveness in your posture.
+This usually creates a sense of dignity, alert presence and calm confidence.

 How to use BASE

 I encourage my coaching clients to practise BASE often as the more you practice, the faster your system responds.
+Practice slowly and mindfully in the morning, and soon you'll be able to quickly do the four stages in stressful moments during the day.

 It’s a powerful way to start the day with intention.
 It’s also useful as a quick ‘system reset’ before meetings, presentations, or difficult conversations, when you want to feel grounded rather than rushed.